 2 An open course that may be taken by any student & is recommended to be completed prior to acceptance.

-Students pursuing this certificate will be advised by the Allied Health Sciences Division.
+Students pursuing this certificate will be advised by the Health Sciences Division.
 Students wishing to pursue an A.A.S.
-Allied Health Sciences with an emphasis in Diagnosis and Procedural Coding should contact their advisor.
+Health Sciences with an emphasis in Medical Coding should contact their advisor.

 Any Learning Support course requirements must be completed before taking BIOL 2010.